MileHacker Logo

 Port to City Connections

-• Immigration: Expect standard passport control for those arriving from non-Schengen countries.
+• Immigration: Expect standard passport control for arrivals from non-Schengen countries.
 Minimal checks for Schengen arrivals.

 • Land Transport from Travemünde: Local buses connect Travemünde Skandinavienkai (ferry terminal) to Travemünde Strand train station.